nicokuehn-dci/TuxTrax/README.md

 *   **Sampler Section:** Effortlessly import, slice, and manipulate samples with MIDI mapping for full expressive control.
 *   **Mixer Section:** Craft polished mixes with analog-style channel strips, a pro-grade effects rack, and dynamic sidechain compression.
-*   **Ubuntu-First Focus:** Experience exceptional low-latency performance thanks to our JACK Audio integration.
+*   **Ubuntu-First Focus:** Experience exceptional low-latency performance thanks to our PipeWire integration.

 ## Feature Highlights: From Ice Floe to Stage